bartkowiaktomasz/algorithmic-challenges/LeetCode/README.md

 - Start in the top-right corner and move to the left if target is smaller than the current element, else move to the bottom (or return `True` if `target` is found)

 ---
+- [x] 96.
+Unique Binary Search Trees
+> Given an integer `n`, return the number of structurally unique BST's (binary search trees) which has exactly `n` nodes of unique values from `1` to `n`.

+- Recursive solution: Say `n = 4`.
+Feasible trees can start with `1` as root, `2` as root, ..., `4` as root.
+Valid BST trees for a given root will only have nodes `i` such that for the left subtree `i < root` and for the right subtree: `i > root`.
+Remark: The answer is the n'th [Catalan number](https://en.wikipedia.org/wiki/Catalan_number)

+---
+- [x] 114.
+Flatten Binary Tree to Linked List
+> Given the `root` of a binary tree, flatten the tree into a "linked list":
+> The "linked list" should use the same `TreeNode` class where the `right` child pointer points to the next node in the list and the `left` child pointer is always null.

+- Recursive solution.
+For each `node`, `flatten` its both subtrees and then recombine pointers so that the `root` together with its flattened left subtree and flattened right subtree form a flattened tree.

+---
 - [x] 394.
 Decode String (Medium)
 > Given an encoded string, return its decoded string.